ameli/restoreio/docs/source/user_guide/input_data.rst

 Multiple Separate Datasets, Each within a File
 ----------------------------------------------

 Alternatively, you may have several files, with each file representing an independent dataset.
-An example of such multiple files could be ensembles obtained from ocean models, where each file corresponds to a velocity ensemble.
+An example of such multiple files could be ensemble members obtained from ocean models, where each file corresponds to a velocity ensemble.

 The following steps guide you to provide multiple files.